giga-sec/gigaSec-Tech-Notes/README.md

 **You DON'T need to learn the mentioned principles above**, simply read "Quick Guide of navigating my notes"

-Topics in the notes are Programming, VIM, Git, Hacking, Networking, PC-Hardware, Linux, Windows,
+Topics in the notes are Programming, VIM, Git, Hacking, Networking, PC-Hardware, Linux, Windows and more.

 ---
 ---